 Denise has become an in-demand speaker at international conferences, work places and training institutes.

-Denise is the honored recipient of both the Gold Jubilee Medal and Diamond Jubilee Medal by Queen Elizabeth II.
+Denise is the honored recipient of both the Gold Jubilee Medal and Diamond Jubilee Medal awarded by Queen Elizabeth II.

 - Certified Speaking Coach